cta-observatory/flexIRF/README.md

 **More examples will soon be added.**

-The following are older and more complicated (and nearly deprecated) examples.
+The following are older and more complicated (working, but nearly deprecated) examples.

 IRFconverter_root2FITS: